eugenia1984/english/glossary.md

 - **immediately** means without delay or right away.
 It's used to emphasize the urgency or the need to do something at once.
 For example: ``This issue has to be fixed immediately`` -> do it right away without delay.

 - **interested in** is a phrase used to ask or talk about someone's preferences, hobbies, or areas of professional focus.
-For example, in What are you interested in?, they want to know about your hobbies, likes, or professional interests.
+For example, ``in What are you interested in?``, they want to know about your hobbies, likes, or professional interests. **Interested in** means something catches your attention.
+For example, if you say ``I am interested in painting``, it means you like painting or enjoy learning about it.

 - **interview** is a conversation where someone asks questions to get information.
 For example: ``The journalist conducts interviews with her readers`` (conversation for information). **interview** is a formal meeting where someone asks questions to learn about another person's experience, skills, or opinions.
 In **job interviews**, like in the dialogue, the interviewer asks about the candidate's previous job experiences.